Which Joe gave his name to ‘sloppy joes’? We look at five interesting sandwiches and their lexical origins.

 - ‘‘Let's take a roll-call of citizens, then,’ suggested Val.’

-- 1.1 A list or group of people or things that are notable in some specified way:‘a roll call of young hopefuls’
+- 1.1 A list or group of people or things that are notable in some specified way.‘the roll call of nations that lack full religious rights’

 - ‘Previous winners constitute a roll-call of those who have shaped physics in the 20th century.’